[Exclusive] Four deaths after taking Russian Sputnik V vaccine

 And the general public felt alarmed, because pharmaceutical firms and regulators rushed through vaccine approvals in the Covid-19 emergency, Judy Twigg, a professor of political science at Virginia Commonwealth University in the US, said.

+"Even if the adverse events [in the RosPotrebNadzor files] weren't linked to the vaccine, they still should have been openly reported," she told EUobserver.

-"Data on all vaccines should be subject to high levels of scrutiny in order to minimise the risk of compromising public trust," Twigg told EUobserver.
+"Data on all vaccines should be subject to high levels of scrutiny in order to minimise the risk of compromising public trust," she added.

-"Open, well-communicated assessment of adverse events, the risks they pose, and appropriate measures to mitigate those risks offer the best path toward that trust," she said.
+"Open, well-communicated assessment of adverse events, the risks they pose, and appropriate measures to mitigate those risks offer the best path toward that," Twigg said.

 The RosPotrebNadzor revelation also comes amid political tension on vaccines.